theochem/horton/doc/user_hf_dft.rst

       :py:class:`~horton.meanfield.builtin.UBeckeHartree`.

-  Integration grids are discussed in more detail in the section :ref:`user_integration_grids`.
+  Integration grids are discussed in more detail in the section :ref:`user_integration_grids_specify`.
 A list of the supported LibXC functionals can be found in :ref:`ref_functionals`.
 Note that Horton does not support the MGGA's yet.